Why Don't Linen Sheets Have a Thread Count?

-While it's tecnhically true that a high thread count—usually sitting at around the 400 or 430 point—is a sign that your sheets are going to be like clouds, experts believe that we shouldn’t be slave to thread counts.
-In fact, they argue that high thread counts are often an indication that your sheets will be less pleasant to sleep in, as astronomical thread counts in the 800 or 1200 range can’t be produced organically.
+While it's technically true that a high thread count—usually sitting at around the 400 or 430 point—is a sign that your sheets are going to be like clouds, it is not the only marker of super-soft, high-quality bed linen.
+In fact, experts argue that high thread counts are often an indication that your sheets could be less pleasant to sleep in, as astronomical thread counts in the 800 or 1200 range can't be produced organically.
 When you see a thread count nudging the 1000 mark you need to know that all those extra threads have been woven into the fabric artificially, usually by machine or other manufacturing device.
 In short, thread counts might be a bit misleading.
 But where things start to get really confusing is in the linen category.

 Linen sheets are given a rating based on their GSM, or grams per square metre.
 This metric measures the weight of any given fabric and gives you an idea of how heavy that fabric will be.
 For example, fabrics with a GSM of 900 are some of the heaviest, most dense fabrics out there, and you'll find those fabrics in things like bath mats.
 700 GSM fabrics are the kinds of things that your winter coats are made out of.
 Denim has a GSM of about 400, while jute and hessian—the fabrics used to make those hefty sacks—sit at the 275 mark.